VihaanGitHub/VihaanGitHub/My own programming software README.md

   To and from takes to or from.
   Y,Z and X axis are rotation directions.
- = means allow, ≠ means deny and ≈ means choose.
+ = means allow, ≠ means deny and ≈ means choose. property ≠ direct by action means that you cant save your game, to have to save it put:=, and for the user being able to choose if they want to save it or not put:≈. process-location means that it can save your location {in game or out game}. list game{input-Allow account location means that, you will get the option to let the game use your account or not, "list game" is the popup message, "allow account" is the location tracker and,
+  "input" is what will it do if the user did not allow the game to track thier location.
+  Voice session is, (0 acts: ≈)
+  that means that if you speak 0 times you have to choose if you want to triger the voice assistance, (1 act: =) that means that if you triger the assistant 1 time it will turn ON and, (3 acts: ≠) this means that if you triger the assistant 3 times IN A ROW then it will turn off. selective choices mean that you can choose what and what not to do. function chooses a command to implement in real time.
+  "developer command" is like a vector, it takes data and confirms more of it and then it categorizes the data. style of letter includes: strikethrough (-------)
+  italics: (///////////)
+  bold: (••••••••••••)
+  and, Underlined (____________)
+  underestimate by means that if a command with less or more value is implemented, the vector will sort them out: Overestimate (Higher)
+  Underestimate (Lower)
+  The "Understand" allows a vector to sort it out.
+  "Substantial connectivity" means
+  that the game can tell the real life time if the users internet is on.
+"UTC" is international and
+  "LTC" is local.
+  Include custom allows a vector to be stopped by a user.
+  Import time: Time sleep () means that you will have to wait a few seconds before a command can be implemented, put the time in the brackets.
+  By using the "import file" you can create, Show, or customize a file. reality in program is PIP (picture in picture) Import favicon puts an image next to the name of your website (logo) 3D+ Means that many frames can be operated and changed every 1/24th of a second, use *keyframes to make the frames into 1 big animation.
+  Comp means Computer
+  Delay means that there can be a delay between the frames, lowering the frame rate.
+  There is lastly an empty paragraph which you can put anything in.
+ Operator control is how to make money from the server.
   <br><br>
 Structures, Attributes, Commands and Controls:
   Structures are: Structure,Structural start and